PRIDE-Toolsuite/trackhub-creator/README.md

 where
 - _trackhubUrl_ is the public URL of the _hub.txt_ file for the trackhub to be published.
 - _publicVisibility_, configures whether the trackhub being published is going to be public or private, if not included in the file, the default value is 'private'.
+- _type_, this is the 'type' information to be assigned to the trakchub being published, if not included in the file, the default value is 'PROTEOMICS'.

 # Application Architecture